 Mission D.R.O.P.

 1994Drop Squad (sometimes spelled as DROP Squad or D.R.O.P.
-Squad) is an American film released in 1994.
-The film depicts a team of African Americans who kidnap fellow black people whom they feel have betrayed their community and seek to "deprogram" them so that they will change their ways.[1]
-In the film, the squad's acronym DROP stands for "Deprogramming and Restoration of Pride".[2]
-The film has been described as "[p]art thriller, part social satire".[3]
+Squad) is a 1994 American drama film directed by David C. Johnson and executive produced by Spike Lee via his production company 40 Acres and a Mule Filmworks.[1]
+The plot depicts a team of African Americans who kidnap fellow black people who they feel have betrayed their community and seek to "deprogram" them so that they will change their ways.[2]
+The acronym DROP stands for "Deprogramming and Restoration of Pride".[3]
+The film has been described as "[p]art thriller, part social satire".[4]

-The film was based in part on The Session, a 45-minute film which director David Johnson had made in 1988 on a budget of $20,000,[4] and ultimately derived from a short story by David C. Taylor titled "The Deprogrammer".[5]
+The film was based in part on The Session, a 45-minute film Johnson produced in 1988 on a $20,000 budget,[5] and ultimately derived from a short story by David C. Taylor titled "The Deprogrammer".[6]
 Johnson described the differences between the two films as follows: "The short film was basically satire, an absurdist piece ....
 D.R.O.P.
 Squad, on the other hand, is realism.
-The characters have more at stake."[4]
+The characters have more at stake."[5]

 Kinostart: | 1994 | ||||||